 Nonstandard testing arrangements are available for students with current documented disabilities.

-- Complete the Special Accommodations Registration form.
-We will not accept special accommodation forms after September 25.
+- Complete the Special Accommodations Request Form.
+We will not accept requests after September 25th.

 - Please include your academic accommodations plan from your current college or university—we do not need your diagnosis paperwork.